 and we want you to be a part of our future.

-Roanoke Fire-EMS is an Internationally Accredited, ISO 1 certified, full-service fire and emergency medical service agency providing basic and advanced pre-hospital life support, fire prevention and education programs, fire suppression services, arson detection, vehicle extrication, and tactical heavy rescue.
-We also support a regional hazardous materials team.
+Roanoke Fire-EMS is a full-service fire and emergency medical service agency providing basic and advanced pre-hospital life support, fire prevention and education programs fire suppression services, arson detection, vehicle extrication, and heavy technical rescue.
+It also supports a regional hazardous materials team.
 In addition to housing firefighting and EMS personnel and apparatus, fire-EMS stations are neighborhood resources.
 Fire-EMS personnel at these sites help distribute important city documents, teach children about fire safety, and provide a safe place for lost children and adults.

 The Roanoke Fire Department was first organized in the fall of 1882 by concerned citizens, specifically Norfolk & Western Railroad employees and downtown businessmen.
 A totally volunteer organization of forty individuals started functioning in 1883, with horse-drawn equipment from a First Street and Campbell Avenue location.

 The department hired the first paid firefighters in 1906, with the establishment of Fire Station #1 on Church Street.
 The city was small enough that most fires could be spotted from the bell tower of this historic building.

 In 1911, the first engine powered fire trucks were purchased: three Seagrave pumpers, each with a powerful 75-horse-powered engine.
 In 1918, the last horse-drawn fire wagon was placed out of service, a sign of the changing times for the City of Roanoke and the Roanoke Fire Department.

 The Department grew slowly as major fires plagued the downtown business district.
 In 1936, men were hired to start a two-platoon system went into effect, which caused significant growth in the department, and is the current shift configuration.